dockstore/dockstore-support/metricsaggregator/README.md

             Default: false
         * -v, --validator
-            The validator tool used to validate the workflows Possible Values: [MINIWDL, WOMTOOL, OTHER]
+            The validator tool used to validate the workflows Possible Values: [MINIWDL, WOMTOOL, CWLTOOL, NF_VALIDATION, OTHER]
+        * -vv, --validatorVersion
+            The version of the validator tool used to validate the workflows
 ```

 ### aggregate-metrics